 Treatment for AVM depends on where the abnormality is found, your signs and symptoms and your overall health, and the risk of treatment.
-Sometimes, an AVM may be monitored with regular imaging tests to watch for changes or problems.
+Sometimes, an AVM is monitored with regular imaging tests to watch for changes or problems.
 Other AVMs require treatment.
 Determining whether an AVM needs treatment involves factors including whether the AVM:

 - Is in a part of the brain that treatment can be safely given

 Medications can help manage symptoms such as seizures, headaches and back pain.

 Endovascular embolization is a type of surgery in which the surgeon threads a catheter through the arteries to the AVM.
 Then a substance is injected to close parts of the AVM to reduce the blood flow.
 This might also be done before brain surgery or radiosurgery to help reduce the risk of complications.

-Sometimes stereotactic radiosurgery is used.
-This procedure is usually performed on small AVMs that have not ruptured.
+Sometimes stereotactic radiosurgery is used to treat AVMs.
 This uses intense, highly focused beams of radiation to damage the blood vessels and stop the blood supply to the AVM.

 After treatment for an AVM, you might need regular follow-up visits with your doctor.
 You might need more imaging tests to make sure that the AVM is resolved and that the malformation has not recurred.
-You may also need regular imaging tests and follow-up visits with your doctor if your AVM is being monitored.
+You'll also need regular imaging tests and follow-up visits with your doctor if your AVM is being monitored.

 Coping and support

 Learning that you have an AVM can be frightening.
 It can make you feel like you have little control over your health.
 But you can take steps to cope with the emotions that accompany your diagnosis and recovery.
 Consider:

 - Learning enough about AVM to make informed decisions about your care.
 Ask your doctor about the size and location of your AVM, and what that means for your treatment options.
-Learning more about your AVM can help you grow more confident in making treatment decisions.